 “That’s where the Xtravas like to go.”

 Whoever was in the know ended up there, occupying almost half of the restaurant.
-Many of the Xtravas spread out to different tables, but it still felt like one large family.
+Many of the Xtravas spread out to different tables, but still acting like one large family.
 Even though the atmosphere at El Museo del Barrio wasn’t at all somber, as it was “A Celebration Of The Life Of Grandfather Hector Xtravaganza,” during lunch the atmosphere lightened up even more.

 “You know, we never thought that what we were doing would garner this much attention.
 We were simply doing what we love.”